Rajvardhan-Desai/multi-organ-xai-ar/readme.md

 # EX-AI-AR Project Guide

 ## 1. Introduction
-EX-AI-AR couples a FastAPI backend with a Next.js frontend to deliver explainable multi‑organ inference:
+EX-AI-AR couples a FastAPI backend with a Next.js frontend to deliver explainable multi-organ inference:
 - Brain (Alzheimer): MALPEM segmentation upload, classifier outputs, and top contributing ROIs highlighted on a 3D/AR brain.
 - Heart (Cardiomyopathy): ED/ES myocardial masks, classifier outputs and AHA16 segment scores highlighted on a 3D heart.
+- Liver (Fibrosis/Cirrhosis): single-channel abdominal CT volumes scored by a Torch 3D ResNet with per-Couinaud Grad-CAM overlays on a 3D liver mesh.

 Users upload `.nii/.nii.gz` files, receive predictions with explainability, and visualize results on interactive 3D/AR meshes.

+### Disease analysis vs. predictive analysis
+- **Disease analysis** uses data to understand, detect, or classify disease presence, type, or stage.
+It extracts patterns that help clinicians reason about risk factors or progression.
+  - Examples: classify MRI scans as healthy vs. diseased, detect diabetic retinopathy in eye images, or identify pneumonia from chest X-rays.
+- **Predictive analysis** focuses on forecasting future outcomes.
+It uses historical data to predict whether a patient may develop a condition, how a disease might progress, or the likely treatment response/survival rate.

 ---